lhindman/cs121-mod03-examples/README.md

 4. Browse to the location in your development environment where you want to store the repostory and click Select Repository Location.
 5. When prompted, Open the repository then Open the workspace

-## Expressions Experimentation
+## Enum Experimentation
-1. Open *ConversionFun.java*, read the code and run it to ensure it functions properly.
+1. Open *IceCream.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Add code to output Volume 3 where volume3 is calculated as shown below.
+    - Add the following code to the end of the main() method.
 What is the result and why?
     ```
-    volume3 = PI * radiusCubed * (4 / 3);
+    boolean result = Flavor.HUCKLEBERRY.ordinal() > Flavor.CHOCOLATE.ordinal();
+	System.out.printf("\n\n%s is greater than %s: %b\n",Flavor.HUCKLEBERRY, Flavor.CHOCOLATE, result);
     ```

-    - Add code to output Volume 4 where volume4 is calculated as shown below.
-What is the result and why?
-    ```
-    volume4 = 4 / (3 * PI) * radiusCubed;
-    ```
+## Formatting Experimentation

-1. Open *CookieFun.java*, read the code and run it to ensure it functions properly.
+1. Open *BasicDecimalFormat.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Update the cookiesPerFriend expression as shown below.
+    - Add the following code near the end of the main() method.
 What is the result and why?
     ```
-    cookiesPerFriend = (double) (numCookies / numFriends);
-    ```

-## Variable Experimentation
-1. Open *Geometry.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Change the declaration for sides from an int to a double as shown below.
-What is the result and why?
-    ```
-    double sides = 7;
+    System.out.printf("The circle's area using printf(): %.4f\n", area);
+    System.out.printf("The circle's circumference using printf(): %10.3f\n", circumference);
     ```

     - Modify the declaration for sides from to use the final operator as shown below.
 What is the result and why?